 This can no more be King David than the dry bones above could be literal dead people.
 King David was a man who died thousands of years ago, and is still dead.

-However, it is easy to see that this could be referring to the THRONE of David, or more accurately, the one who rightfully sits on it.
+So, for those of you who are actually LISTENING to the Holy Spirit, it is easy to see that this is referring to the THRONE of David, or – more accurately – the one who rightfully sits on it.

 And no, THIS IS NOT THE MILLENIUM!

 Okay, let’s pause here so that I can rant at those who insist that this is during the Millennium.

 If you claim that this is during the Millennium, then you are throwing out the salvation of Israel.
 You are saying that they will spend an eternity in Hell, when they die.